Brandt Jobe: Professional career

-Jobe has featured in the top 50 of the Official World Golf Rankings.

 Jobe finished 30th on the Nationwide Tour in 2010, which was not enough for a PGA Tour Card, but exempted him through the final stage of Q School, where he finished tied for sixth and earned his 2011 card.
 In June 2011, Jobe achieved his best finish in six years when he tied for second at the Memorial Tournament, one stroke behind Steve Stricker.

 Jobe won the Champions Tour qualifying school to earn his tour card for 2016.
 On June 11 2017, he recorded his first Champions Tour victory at the Principal Charity Classic with a 14-under-par score of 202.

 On August 25, 2019, Jobe won his second PGA Tour Champions victory at the Boeing Classic.

 Personal life

 Jobe and his wife, Jennifer have a son and a daughter together.
 Their son, Jackson, was selected third overall by the Detroit Tigers in the 2021 Major League Baseball draft.